rng-guy/NFSMWBartender/README.txt

 GENERAL:

  • The Heat-level reset fix is completely incompatible with the "HeatLevelOverride" feature of the "NFSMW ExtraOptions" mod by ExOptsTeam.
-I strongly recommend you disable this ExtraOptions feature, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' "NFSMWExtraOptionsSettings.ini" configuration file.
+I generally recommend you disable this ExtraOptions feature, as it might also interfere with other Bartender features in subtle ways; to do so, edit ExtraOptions' "NFSMWExtraOptionsSettings.ini" configuration file.
 You can set the maximum Heat level at a given Blacklist rank XY by changing the value of the "0xe8c24416" parameter in the